-- Injury: This is the primary injury window which captures basic injury report data, including: the source of the injury report, the date of the injury report, a Prior 30 Medical History indicator, and then a detailed list of the injuries associated with that report.
-The detailed list includes discrete fields for the following data: ICD-9 code, body part, type, kind, severity, treatment, diagnostic, a free form text description field, and a 35 Claim Folder, include: causal relation indicator. - ICD-9: This is the search window for locating ICD-9 codes and associated descriptions. - Disability Management: This window contains a subset of 40 participant data fields that enables more effective injury management.
+- Injury: This is the primary injury window which captures basic injury report data, including: the source of the 55 injury report, the date of the injury report, a Prior Medical History indicator, and then a detailed list of the injuries associated with that report.
+The detailed list includes discrete fields for the following data: ICD-9 code, body part, type, kind, severity, treatment, diagnostic, a free form text description field, and a causal relation indicator. - ICD-9: This is the search window for locating ICD-9 codes and associated descriptions. - Disability Management: This window contains a subset of 65 participant data fields that enables more effective injury management.

-Claim Folder-Participant Level-Injury Tab
+User Interfaces Claim Folder-Participant Level-Injury Tab